archlinux/alpm/README.md

 ## Components

-Currently the following specifications, libraries and CLI tools are available:
+Currently the following components are available:

 - [alpm-types]: a central library for types used by other ALPM libraries and tools
-- [alpm-buildinfo]: specifications, as well as a library and CLI to work with `.BUILDINFO` files
+- [alpm-buildinfo]: a library and commandline interface to work with `BUILDINFO` files
+- [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM

 ## Specifications